Huazzi/vscode-one-monokai-pro/README.md

 ## 🙏 Acknowledgments

-- Inspired by the original Monokai theme
+- Inspired by One Monokai theme
 - Color palette influenced by One Dark Pro and Atom One Dark
 - Thanks to the VS Code community for feedback and suggestions